randylubin/Diegetic-Games/_drafts/using-figma-for-card-game-prototyping.md

 ![](/uploads/Screen Shot 2020-03-04 at 2.43.13 PM.png)

-7) Paste your Google Sheets view sharing URL into the pop-up and select 'Update entire document' and then click Fetch & Sync
+7) Paste your Google Sheets view sharing URL into the pop-up and select 'Update entire document' and then click Fetch & Sync.

 ![](/uploads/Screen Shot 2020-03-04 at 2.43.01 PM.png)